Relationships; lovers, friends, family, are a beautiful part of humanity but sometimes present challenges as we move through our life.

 Types of Relationships

-I have learned that there’s also some correlation between the type of relationships you inhabit and whether or not they stand the test of time.
+I’ve learned that there’s a correlation between the type of relationships you inhabit and whether or not they stand the test of time.

 One party is wholly depending on the other for her entire well being.
-Obviously parent and child falls into this category, but here we’re looking at relationships between adults.
-This relationship often comes about as a result of physical needs, when one person is sick and needs another person’s care and support.
-Dependence is challenging for long term relationships, people often cave under the strain of it, particularly if one party is sacrificing their needs for the sake of the other’s.
+Obviously, the relationship between parent and child fall into this category, but here we’re looking at relationships between adults.
+This relationship often comes about as a result of physical needs; when one person is sick and needs another person’s care and support.
+Dependence is challenging for long term relationships, people often cave under the strain of it, particularly if one party is sacrificing their needs for the sake of the other.

 Both parties are entirely reliant on each other for their physical, emotional and spiritual well being.
-Both parties are completely focused and committed to each other with no time, space or energy for anyone and often anything else.
+Both parties are wholly focused and committed to each other with no time, space or energy for anyone and often anything else.
 This type of relationship is an intense rollercoaster.
-It often involves one person giving a lot and one person taking a lot.
+It usually involves one person giving a lot and one person taking a lot.

-These relationships can start off euphoric, exciting, addictive, but like any addiction, eventually becomes toxic.
+These relationships can start off euphoric, exciting, addictive, but like any addiction, eventually become toxic.
 What starts off as adoring focus and commitment becomes fraught with jealousy, over-reaction, isolation, and general messiness.
-One party, or both is constantly seeking approval and reeling if she doesn’t get it.
-Co-dependent relationships can often be emotionally manipulative and even violent, with abuser and victim horribly connected.
+One party or both are always seeking approval and reeling if it isn’t received.
+Co-dependent relationships can be emotionally manipulative and even violent, with abuser and victim horribly entwined.

 A mutual, healthy reliance between two people.
 Imagine the infinity sign ∞ with flow and connection between both sides.
-Interdependence is a flow of giving and receiving, mutual reliance and understanding of needs.
-In my experience this is where the best relationships lie.
+Interdependence is a flow of giving and receiving, mutual support and understanding of needs.
+This is where the healthiest relationships lie.

-Most of my life I’ve been drawn to co-dependency and though as an adult I have never been part of an abusive relationship, I have definitely been party to some unhealthy (with hindsight) co-dependent friendships far too often.
+Most of my life I’ve been drawn to co-dependency, and though as an adult I’ve never been part of an abusive relationship, I’ve definitely been party to some unhealthy (with hindsight) co-dependent friendships, far too often.

-All of your time has to be concentrated on them, and at first this feels loving and giving and juicy, but eventually it becomes a bind, claustrophobic and uncomfortable.
+At first, they feel so good.
+The wave of mutual adoration, and the power they have to raise you up or bring you down, feel amazing.
+All of your time has to be concentrated on them.
+This feels loving and giving and juicy, but eventually, it becomes a bind, claustrophobic and uncomfortable.

-I’ve experienced the relationships which as they’re coming to the end the other party starts to use threats and coercion to keep the relationship afloat, or I’ve made a move towards independence and that doesn’t go down well – perhaps a move, or a change in job, or a new partner and suddenly the relationship buckles.
+I’ve experienced the relationships, which, as they’re coming to an end the other party starts to use threats and coercion to keep the relationship afloat, or I’ve made a move towards independence, and that doesn’t go down well – perhaps a relocation, or a change in job, or a new partner, and the relationship buckles.

-My co-dependent relationships have never ended well and yet for years I found myself going round and round in circles on the co-dependent cycle of addiction.
-It was no fun and I’m glad to be off it now.
+My co-dependent relationships have never ended well, and yet for years, I found myself going round and round in circles on the co-dependent cycle of addiction.
+It was no fun.
+I’m glad to be off it now.

-I now find myself supporting many women to rediscover themselves by exploring their relationships.
-Seeing women move from toxic codependent relationships to inter-dependent or dependent relationships is a beautiful thing to witness.
+I now support many women to rediscover themselves by exploring their relationships.
+Seeing women move from toxic co-dependent relationships to inter-dependent relationships is a beautiful thing to witness.

-So often true rediscovery of self comes with this transition.
+So often real rediscovery of self comes with this transition.

 What to Ask Yourself About Your Relationships

 Do you enjoy the independent relationship?
 Are you feeling as connected to this person as you would like?
-If not, what could you do to invite more connection into the relationship?
+If not, what could you do to invite more connection to the relationship?